-Continuing Education Credit (2) is pending through Commonwealth Educational Seminars for the following professions: Psychologists, Social workers, Mental Health Counselors, and LMFTs.
+Continuing Education Credit (2) will be granted through Commonwealth Educational Seminars for the following professions: Psychologists, Social workers, Mental Health Counselors, and LMFTs.
 It is the participant’s responsibility to check with their individual state boards to verify CE requirements for their state.

 Commonwealth Educational Seminars is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Commonwealth Educational Seminars maintains responsibility for these programs and their content.